Jofairden/Discord.Kt/README.md

 - [x] Retrofit services for all resources
 - [x] Storing resources (cache) (high prio) (not final)
 - [x] Model classes for Guild, User, Role and all other associated resources
-- [ ] Command module registration
+- [x] Command module registration
 - [ ] Split generic classes into more specific classes (e.g. DiscordChannel -> GuildChannel -> GuildTextChannel etc.)

 # Libraries
-The listed libraries may not be final
+Discord.kt was built with the following libraries: (the listed libraries may not be final)

 | Library       | Version       | License       |
 | ------------- | ------------- | ------------- |